scovetta/pikatopic/README-pypi.md

-# PikaTopic - a convenience layer atop Pika for use with RabbitMQ topic exhanges
+# PikaTopic - a convenience layer atop Pika for use with RabbitMQ topic exchanges

 Pika is a good general purpose library for interacting with a RabbitMQ server.
 PikaTopic is a simpler, limited interface which can be used when you just need to send or receive messages using a topic exchange.